0xSpaceShard/starknet-devnet/README.md

 A local testnet for Starknet... in Rust!

 This repository is work in progress, please be patient.
-Please check below the status of features compared with the [Pythonic Devnet](https://github.com/0xSpaceShard/starknet-devnet):
+Please check below the status of features compared with [Pythonic Devnet](https://github.com/0xSpaceShard/starknet-devnet):

 ### Supported Features